Community Localism Fund 2018/19

-The scheme will also support community organisations to provide additional or enhanced services, or to maintain services, in their areas through grant funding.
+The Community Localism Fund will also support community organisations and parish councils to provide additional or enhanced services, or to maintain services, in their areas through grant funding.

-- All applications must support the delivery of our priorities:
+- All applications must support the delivery of one or more of the following:

 Organisations should have a clear legal identity.
 We do not require any evidence of the nature of the organisation if it is a registered charity or statutory body (such as town and parish councils).
 In the case of organisations which are not charities or statutory bodies, evidence of incorporation will be required, such as registration as a company or articles of association/constitution for an unincorporated body (such as a community group).

 Financial support from the Community Localism Fund will normally be made on the basis that the Council provides a one third contribution with the applicant contributing the remaining two thirds.

 Applicants should not apply to the Community Localism Fund if they have received £1,000 or more in the previous financial year from the fund.